On the symplectic cohomology of log Calabi-Yau surfaces: Introduction

 In this paper, we make two other assumptions, namely that $U$ is affine, and so is an exact symplectic manifold with a well-defined symplectic cohomology, and also that the complex dimension is two, which is the first interesting low--dimensional case.
 This case was also studied extensively in an algebro-geometric context by Gross--Hacking--Keel \cite{ghk}, who proposed that the degree zero symplectic cohomology should be the coordinate ring of the mirror, in favorable cases.
 They approach the construction of the mirror from another direction, and actually define the coordinate ring of the mirror using tropical geometry (an essentially combinatorial theory).
 Our goal is to verify some of their predictions in terms of symplectic geometry and Floer theory, so we actually work with maps of Riemann surfaces into the symplectic manifold.

 The first step towards verifying the Gross--Hacking--Keel prediction is to compute the symplectic cohomology additively.
-Looking at what they have, we find that $\Gamma(U^\vee,\cO_{U^\vee})$ is additively generated by a basis $\{\theta_p \mid p \in U^\trop(\Z)\}$, where the elements are indexed by integral points of a certain integral affine manifold $U^\trop$ associated to $U$ (we also describe a construction of this manifold).
+In their work \cite{ghk} they find that $\Gamma(U^\vee,\cO_{U^\vee})$ is additively generated by a basis $\{\theta_p \mid p \in U^\trop(\Z)\}$, where the elements are indexed by integral points of a certain integral affine manifold $U^\trop$ associated to $U$ (we also describe a construction of this manifold).
 These elements $\theta_p$ are the so-called theta functions on the mirror $U^\vee$ \cite{ghk,gs-theta}.

-By actually looking at the periodic Hamiltonian orbits used to define symplectic cohomology, we also find an additive basis for symplectic cohomology whose indexing set is in correspondence with $U^\trop(\Z)$, via a geometrically natural bijection.
+By actually looking at the periodic Hamiltonian orbits used to define symplectic cohomology, we also find an additive basis for the degree zero part of symplectic cohomology whose indexing set is in correspondence with $U^\trop(\Z)$, via a geometrically natural bijection.

 \begin{theorem} Let $U$ be an affine log Calabi--Yau surface with maximal boundary.
-We construct a set of cochains $\{\theta_p \mid p \in U^\trop(\Z)\}$.
-They have degree zero in the $\Z$--grading on symplectic cohomology induced by a log Calabi--Yau compactification $(Y,D)$, and span the degree zero cochains.
-They are closed and represent linearly independent classes in cohomology.
-Thus
+We construct a set of cochains $\{\theta_p \mid p \in U^\trop(\Z)\}$ having degree zero in the $\Z$--grading on symplectic cohomology induced by a log Calabi--Yau compactification $(Y,D)$.
+They are closed and form a basis of the degree zero cohomology:

 \end{theorem}